Skip to main contentSkip to main navigationSkip to footer content

 The Family Nurse Practitioner Certification (FNP-BC) offered by the American Nursing Credentialing Center (ANCC) is the recommended option for FNPs as far as certification goes.
 To obtain it, you need to meet the following eligibility requirements:

-- Hold a Master’s, post-graduate certificate, or a Doctor of Nursing Practice (DNP) degree from a family nurse practitioner accredited program.
+• Hold a Master’s, post-graduate certificate, or a Doctor of Nursing Practice (DNP) degree from an accredited family nurse practitioner program.

-- Complete comprehensive graduate-level courses in advanced physiology/pathophysiology, advanced health assessment, and advanced pharmacology.
+• Complete comprehensive graduate-level courses in advanced physiology/pathophysiology, health assessment, and pharmacology.

 The certification is valid for five years.
 You can apply for renewal following its expiry, but bear in mind that you need to fulfill some criteria, some of which are also state-dependent.
 However, you also have general requirements, such as earning a qualifying degree or completing at least 500 faculty-supervised clinical hours.
-The ANCC constantly updates its requirements and standards, so you should constantly review the current criteria.
-For instance, starting September 1, 2024, it will screen for test out/course by exam coursework, requiring applicants to complete at least three comprehensive, graduate-level APRN core courses for eligibility.
+The ANCC constantly updates its requirements and standards, so you should continuously review the current criteria.
+For instance, since 2024, the ANCC screens for test out/course by exam coursework, requiring applicants to complete at least three comprehensive, graduate-level APRN core courses for eligibility.

 6. Keep Up with Your Continuing Education Requirements for FNPs

-Always check with your state board and credentialing center what the continuing education requirements are to keep your RN license and certifications active.
+You should always check with your state board and credentialing center about the continuing education requirements to keep your RN license and certification active.

 7. Reap the Benefits of Your Hard Work